imanshahmari/R2D2/README.md

 ## Technologies used:

-Numerous projects inside Google.
-The following are some published papers that use TF-GAN:

 *   OpenCV library for detection and inference of machine learning models
 *   UART Serial communication
 *   YOLOV3 object detection model